dangalperin1999/HomeWorkoutApi/README.md

 # HomeWorkoutApi
-open HomeWorkout.sln and run the code
+download everything then open HomeWorkout.sln and run the code